marct22/azure-quickstart-templates/README.md

 # Azure Resource Manager QuickStart Templates

+For powershell, you have to be at least version 3.
+To check, run (in powershell) $PSVersionTable

+These do require additional Powershell modules.
+If you haven't installed them, run (in powershell as admin): install-module -Name AzureRM.Automation

+Then you have to log into Azure before running these scripts like Deploy-AzureResourceGroup.ps1.
+Run Login-AzureRmAccount
+Then enter your username and password

 This repo contains all currently available Azure Resource Manager templates contributed by the community.
 A searchable template index is maintained at https://azure.microsoft.com/en-us/documentation/templates/.
 The following information is relevant to get started with contributing to this repository.